City Gun Violence

 Violence Intervention Programs

-Violence intervention programs provide evidence and community-informed, comprehensive support to individuals who are at greatest risk of gunshot victimization.
+Community violence intervention programs provide evidence and community-informed, comprehensive support to individuals who are at the greatest risk of gunshot victimization.
 These programs are shown to reduce gunshot woundings and deaths in the neighborhoods most impacted by gun violence.

 -